ahamlinman/slackbridge/README.md

 ## Setup

-For the time being, slackbridge requires a `config.json` file in the working directory with the following fields:

-* `APIToken`: A Slack API token, likely for a bot user
+You must have an API token for slackbridge to connect.
+The most natural way to run slackbridge is as a bot user, which can be created through your team's "Custom Integrations" page.
+The resulting token must be provided through the `SLACK_TOKEN` environment variable.

-* `Channel`: The "internal" ID of a single Slack channel (can be obtained from the URL path when using Slack in a web browser)
+slackbridge filters messages to a single channel using its ID.
+This is generally a 9-character identifier that is separate from the channel name, and can be obtained from the URL path when viewing Slack in a web browser.

-With this created, run slackbridge with the command line of the desired executable, e.g. `slackbridge cat` to create an echo server.
-All input and output is line-buffered.

-## Examples

-* `slackbridge cat`: echo server
-* `slackbridge ed`: collaborative line editing
-* `slackbridge sudo bash`: yep, this actually works
+See the linked GoDoc above for full usage information and examples.

 ## TODOs

-* Configuration should not be in a JSON file.
-My plan is to improve argument parsing so that the channel ID can be specified on the command line, possibly by name with automatic lookup.
-The API token will be an environment variable so as not to end up in shell history or ps output.
 * Every line emitted by the executable becomes an individual Slack message.
 I want to "debounce" these and try to group them together more nicely, so large output is transmitted more efficiently.

-* Usage documentation and examples should be moved entirely to GoDoc.
+## License

+MIT (see LICENSE.txt)